deviantfero/wpgtk/README.md

 * xres files under `$HOME/.wallpapers/xres/{image_name}.Xres`
 * environment variables under `$HOME/.wallpapers/current.sh`

+### Configuration

+The configuration file should be located at `$HOME/.wallpapers/wpg.conf` There you can edit settings without the use of the gui.

-### Templates
+# Templates

-You can add config files for which `wpgtk` will create a copy and add a modifiable `template` file to the `~/.themes/color_other` under the file extension `.base` in which some keywords will be read and replaced in the original with the respective colors matching those keywords, these keywords are:
+You can add text files for which `wpgtk` will create a copy and a backup and add a modifiable `template` file to `~/.themes/color_other` with file extension `.base` in this files some keywords will be searched and replaced with the respective hexcodematching those keywords, an thenm replace the original configuration keeping it in sync with the colorscheme, these keywords are:

 ```
 #COLOR0 #COLORX10